usdaud/algotradinglib.github.io/en/pedia/f/financial_forecasting.md

 - **[Order Flow Analysis](../o/order_flow_analysis.md)**: Analyzing the flow of buy and sell orders to predict short-term price movements.

-- **[Sentiment Analysis](../s/sentiment_analysis.md)**: Using natural language processing (NLP) to analyze news, social media, and other textual data to gauge market sentiment and predict market reactions.
+- **[Sentiment Analysis](../s/sentiment_analysis.md)**: Using [natural language processing](../n/natural_language_processing_(nlp)_in_trading.md) (NLP) to analyze news, social media, and other textual data to gauge market sentiment and predict market reactions.

 ### Case Study: Renaissance Technologies

 Renaissance Technologies is a renowned hedge fund known for its pioneering use of quantitative and [algorithmic trading](../a/algorithmic_trading.md) strategies.
-The firm employs complex mathematical models and machine learning techniques to forecast financial markets and execute trades.
+The firm employs complex [mathematical models](../m/mathematical_models_in_trading.md) and machine learning techniques to forecast financial markets and execute trades.
 For more information, visit their [official website](https://www.rentec.com).

 ### Case Study: Two Sigma

-Two Sigma is another leading hedge fund that heavily relies on data science, machine learning, and distributed computing to forecast financial markets and implement [trading strategies](../t/trading_strategies.md).
+Two Sigma is another leading hedge fund that heavily relies on [data science](../d/data_science_in_trading.md), machine learning, and distributed computing to forecast financial markets and implement [trading strategies](../t/trading_strategies.md).
 The firm continuously analyzes vast datasets to uncover hidden patterns and predict future market movements.
 For more information, visit their [official website](https://www.twosigma.com).

 ## Conclusion

 Financial forecasting is a critical component of financial management, investment decision-making, and [algorithmic trading](../a/algorithmic_trading.md).
 By leveraging various quantitative and qualitative methods, businesses and investors can make informed decisions, manage risks, and optimize performance.
-Despite the inherent challenges, continuous advancements in data science, machine learning, and computational power are enhancing the accuracy and reliability of financial forecasts, paving the way for more sophisticated [trading strategies](../t/trading_strategies.md) and [financial planning](../f/financial_planning.md) techniques.
+Despite the inherent challenges, continuous advancements in [data science](../d/data_science_in_trading.md), machine learning, and computational power are enhancing the accuracy and reliability of financial forecasts, paving the way for more sophisticated [trading strategies](../t/trading_strategies.md) and [financial planning](../f/financial_planning.md) techniques.